ataneja21/DripBot/README.md

 the bot will then send a text to the user's phone number using the Twilio API to remind them to drink water.

 This project won "Best Use of the Twilio API" at Bitcamp, a hackathon hosted by the University of Maryland, College Park.

+The images attached show the bot in action.